During these difficult times, employees are relying on their employers to provide for them, not just in terms of salary.

 These benefits make it more affordable to work for a company and prevent employees from seeking work with another business with a closer commute.

 Student-Loan Repayment Programs

-Many companies want to hire candidates with higher education degrees.
+It appears that President Biden will step in to do this for you.
+Nonetheless many companies want to hire candidates with higher education degrees.
 However, many of these degrees leave employees with significant amounts of student debt.
 To solve this, an increasing number of companies are offering student loan repayment programs where employees can pay off student loans and receive financial help from employers.

 For example, Aetna offers full-time employees up to $2,000 per year for their student loans with a $10,000 lifetime limit.
 This can significantly help employees pay off their debt and start saving for retirement or a downpayment on a house.
 Aetna also offers tuition assistance for employees currently in school.

 Not only does helping employees pay off student loans improve recruitment and retention, but it also encourages team members to pursue higher-ed degrees that they can apply to their work, making the company better informed as a whole.